iflowfor8hours/til/presentations/openstack/blog.md

 If you haven't fallen asleep yet, then you've probably noticed that OpenStack is a bit complex for the uninitiated.
 Luckily for us [devstack](https://github.com/openstack-dev/devstack), OpenStack's test bed, is pretty straightforward to get up and running.

 I spun up a virtual machine using Vagrant and virtualbox and got started.
-The goal of this exercise is to get openstack running, then try and leverage google compute engine and see how it works.
+The goal of this exercise is to get openstack running, then try to add some capacity from GCE.
+If I'm feeling ambitious, I may try and autoscale a hello world application running in both private and public cloud.

+My first attempt at running `./stack.sh` wound up with an OOM error.

+  /vagrant/functions-common: fork: Cannot allocate memory

+I added another two gigs of memory, bringing up the total to 4096, to the virtual machine and tried again.

+    This is your host IP address: 10.0.2.15
+    Horizon is now available at http://10.0.2.15/dashboard
+    Keystone is serving at http://10.0.2.15:5000/
+    The default users are: admin and demo
+    The password: password
+    2016-04-19 00:21:45.904 | stack.sh completed in 724 seconds